perfanalytics/pose2sim/README.md

     <img src="Content/Calib_int.png" width="600">

+> [!IMPORTANT]
-    ***Intrinsic calibration error should be below 0.5 px.***
+> Intrinsic calibration error should be below 0.5 px.

 - **Calculate extrinsic parameters:**

+  > [!NOTE]
-  > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved.
-Can be calculated from a board, or from points in the scene with known coordinates.\
+  > _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved.
+Can be calculated from a board, or from points in the scene with known coordinates.

+  > [!TIP]
-  > *N.B.:* If there is no measurable item in the scene, you can temporarily bring something in (a table, for example), perform calibration, and then remove it before you start capturing motion.
+  > If there is no measurable item in the scene, you can temporarily bring something in (a table, for example), perform calibration, and then remove it before you start capturing motion.

   - 3 available methods:
     - **With a checkerboard:**\